-- Public event to launch the project with participation of Embassy of Croatia, Government and UNDP. - Public consultation with project beneficiaries with the participation of community members, (local) government representatives, donor, UNDP Albania, design companies (to inform the public about the design and get their feedback.) - Meeting with representatives of communities on the site where construction works will be implemented. - Public meetings to brief members of the local community on the progress and receive their feedback. - Event for the handover of the reconstructed/rehabilitated school, in cooperation with the Central and local authorities and the EU.
+- Public event to launch the project with participation of Embassy of Denmark, British Embassy, Government and UNDP. - Public consultation with project beneficiaries with the participation of community members, (local) government representatives, donor, UNDP Albania, design companies (to inform the public about the design and get their feedback.) - Meeting with representatives of communities on the site where construction works will be implemented. - Public meetings to brief members of the local community on the progress and receive their feedback. - Event for the handover of the reconstructed/rehabilitated school, in cooperation with the Central and local authorities, Embassy of Denmark and British Embassy in Albania.